-Re-mapping of around 20% gross value of the capitalized fixed assets based on the reorganised cost-centers/ profit-centers to help achieve effective and accurate cost assignments.
+Re-mapping around 20% gross value of the capitalised fixed assets based on the reorganised cost-centres/ profit-centres to help achieve practical and accurate cost assignments.

-Hold employees accountable for customer profitability including those employed in marketing as well as other functions.
+Hold employees accountable for customer profitability, including those employed in marketing and other functions.

-Subsequent to the implementation of the customer profitability framework, our team pointed out that while the company was earning profits at the overall entity level, they were making losses in one of the states, where maximum turnover was being achieved.
-This provided an excellent insight to the management about how these state losses were being cross-subsidized from the states earning profits.
+After implementing the customer profitability framework, our team pointed out that while the company was earning profits at the overall entity level, they were making losses in one of the states where maximum turnover was achieved.
+This provided an excellent insight to the management about how these state losses were being cross-subsidised from the states earning profits.

 Refer Exhibit 1